montrehack/montrehack.github.com/_posts/2020-03-18-hql-injection.md

 * Challenges will be studied and explained
 * Challenges will be studied in small groups
 * Solutions will be presented to all at the end

+## Credits

+Created and presented by Sideni for the CS Games 2020 which got cancelled very last minute due to the Corona virus

 ### Sponsors // Partenaires